Palace of Holyroodhouse

 (Copyright note - this image is reproduced from Wikipedia, the free encyclopedia, on the basis that that it is now in the public domain for the reasons stated on that website.)

 In 1603, Elizabeth died and Mary's only son, James VI , became James I of England.
 James became the first King of both Scotland and England.

 Mary's body was buried in Westminster Abbey and a replica of her tomb can be seen at the National Museum of Scotland in Chambers Street, Edinburgh.

 The Palace today

-Because the Palace of Holyroodhouse is the The Queen's official residence in Scotland it is very much a working Royal Palace.
+Because the Palace of Holyroodhouse is the The King's official residence in Scotland it is very much a working Royal Palace.
 Visitors must therefore anticipate the possibility of some degree of disruption arising from Royal visits, ceremonies or functions.
-For example, each year The Queen takes up residence at the Palace for a week during July.
-This is known as Holyrood Week, when she undertakes a number of official engagements, including hosting the Royal Garden Party when around 8,000 of the great and the good are invited to take tea and cake.
+For example, each year The King takes up residence at the Palace for a week during July.
+This is known as Holyrood Week, when he undertakes a number of official engagements, including hosting the Royal Garden Party when around 8,000 of the great and the good are invited to take tea and cake.

 View of towers

-When the Queen is in residence the Royal standard is flown above the Palace.
-When she is not in residence the Lion Rampant is flown.
+When the King is in residence the Royal standard is flown above the Palace.
+When he is not in residence the Lion Rampant is flown.